brti-dev/next.js-starter/README.md

 This is a starter for a Next.js app bootstrapped with TypeScript.
-It includes CSS for a responsive app, themes based on `prefers-color-scheme` media query, and common UI components.
+It includes CSS for a responsive app, light and dark themes based on `prefers-color-scheme` media query, a library of common UI components, and helper React hooks.

 ## Getting Started